Emerald Static Manip

 To get started with the Static Manip, you want to save in-front of whichever Pokémon you want to receive.
 Here I am in front of Rayquaza.

-These three Pokémon have slightly unique save positions and requirements than the rest of the Static encounters.
+These five Pokémon have slightly unique save positions and requirements than the rest of the Static encounters.

 Lileep & Anorith: The two fossils are generated when you receive them from the Scientist, not when you give them to him.
 So first you must give him your fossil, then walk out of the building so he finishes reviving them, and walk back to him and save the game.